Personable and Professional

-Stephanie Sherwood, Social Media and Recruitment Coordinator
+Stephanie Sherwood, Recruitment Coordinator

 Stephanie started working for WBCP in 2019.
 She acts as support for all facets of the recruitment process, as well as any other tasks to assist the WBCP team.
 Stephanie has a Bachelor’s of Science degree in Business Administration with a focus in Hospitality from Southern Oregon University.

 Carl Crown, Human Resources, IT & Facilitation Consultant